THE DAVID COLLECTION

 A door knock of bronze, which looks like a lion with a ring and with a rooster in the mouth, Sicily, 11th century.

-The David Collection is a true little gem of a museum, where a very special journey through art history awaits you.
+The David Collection is a true gem of a museum, in which a very special journey through art history awaits you.

 Immediately upon entering the sumptuous house, you can feel the long history of the place.
 The special atmosphere of time preserved is hardly surprising, given that The David Collection is housed in the very property where its founder, Supreme Court Attorney C.L.
 David, lived a hundred years ago.